StrangeButUntrue/micropython-ri5/docs/library/machine.Signal.rst

    * By wrapping existing Pin object - universal method which works for any board.
    * By passing required Pin parameters directly to Signal constructor, skipping the need to create intermediate Pin object.
-Available on many, but not all boards.

    The arguments are: